 Installing Apache ZooKeeper on Ubuntu

-ZooKeeper is written in Java and requires this programming language to work.
-To check whether Java is already installed, run the command:
+ZooKeeper is written in Java and requires the programming language to run.
+Java Standard Edition (Java SE) is available through two main implementations:

 java --version